 The Achilles tendon is the one that lets you point your toes toward the floor and raise up on your tiptoes.
 And if you’ve ever injured this important tendon, you’ll know all about the pain and discomfort it can cause.

+Being the largest tendon in the body, it’s also the tendon that takes the most load through it every day.
 The Achilles tendon connects the calf muscle to the calcaneus or heel bone.
-It’s the largest tendon in the body.
-And it’s also the tendon that takes the most load through it every day.
 When we are walking, each time we push off with our foot, our whole body weight is supported by this tendon.

 Achilles tendinopathy (or tendonitis) is a common condition, especially in athletic populations.
 It is also common in people who have recently increased their activity levels.

 The main symptoms of Achilles tendinopathy are pain and stiffness around the Achilles tendon.
 Pain is usually worst early in the mornings.
 And often, symptoms are worse when getting up after a period of time sitting down, such as sitting at a desk, driving, or watching a movie.